 Pancakes are always popular in my house.
 However, store-bought pancake mixes and frozen pancakes may not be the healthiest option.
 Many of them are made with refined flour, preservatives and a good amount of added sugar.

-These Strawberry Oatmeal Blender Pancakes are also gluten free if you use certified gluten-free oats.
+These oatmeal blender pancakes are also gluten free if you use certified gluten-free oats.
 Instead of using refined white flour in the batter, I use rolled oats, which are nutritious whole grains.

 Oats have a multitude of health benefits including helping to lower cholesterol, stabilizing blood sugar levels, keeping things moving smoothly in your intestinal tract, and keeping you feeling full.

-These Pancakes Have No Added Sugar
+No Added Sugar

 Because there is no added sugar, these pancakes are not too sweet.
 If you prefer them a little sweeter, you can always top them with an extra drizzle of maple syrup.